About Denver's Ballpark District

 Denver's Ballpark District is a mixed-use area in a historically warehouse district with predominantly small businesses, low-rise apartment buildings, and parking lots.
 Coors Field is the cornerstone of the neighborhood to the northwest.
 The Arapahoe Square Zoning district allows for high-rise buildings and increased density.
 It is bordered by registered special districts including Sakura Square, Welton Street Corridor, Denver’s Central Business District, Five Points Cultural, Curtis Park, RiNo Arts, LoDo, and Union Station Districts.

-Currently, the area is not collectively represented by a special district to collaborate with city agencies, social service providers, and other stakeholders to consistently manage and invest in local issues such as management and maintenance of public infrastructure and amenities, trash/litter management, safety, and security.
-There is not a clear identity, placemaking, branding, and marketing.
+In January 2024, the area began to collectively be represented by the Ballpark General Improvement District (GID) to collaborate with city agencies, social service providers, and other stakeholders to consistently manage and invest in local issues such as management and maintenance of public infrastructure and amenities, trash/litter management, safety, and security.
+The GID, RNO and other stakeholders work to create a Ballpark District identity, placemaking, branding, and marketing.

 The City of Denver continues to boom resulting in rapid change, growth, and development throughout the metro area.
 Denver’s Ballpark District, in particular, felt the impacts of this evolution and today is on the precipice of a new chapter in the area’s history.
 The influx of investment, new residents, businesses, and development in the neighborhood offers an exciting opportunity to unify the community, reinvest in the neighborhood, preserve the unique character of Ballpark, and drive the conversation about the district’s future.